Kentucky Butter Bundt Cake

 - Preheat oven to 325 degrees.
 Grease and flour a 10-inch Bundt pan.

-- Bake for 60 minutes, or until a toothpick inserted into center of cake comes out clean.
+- Bake for 60 minutes, or until a toothpick inserted into the center of the cake comes out clean.

 - When the cake is almost done, make the butter sauce.

 - With a long-tined fork or skewer prick holes in the still warm cake.
-Slowly pour 1/3 of the sauce over cake.
+Slowly pour ⅓ of the sauce over the cake.
 Let cake cool for about 15 minutes (longer and it might stick in the pan), then flip it out of the pan onto a serving plate.

 Notes